A lot or a little?

 What parents need to know

-Parents need to know that Ender's Game is a gripping and emotional sci-fi novel that will appeal to older tweens and teens.
+Parents need to know that Orson Scott Card's Ender's Game is a gripping and emotional sci-fi novel, originally published in 1985, that will appeal to older tweens and teens.
 It's a dystopian novel about kids trained from age 6, mostly by playing computer games, to find a way to wipe out an entire species of alien invaders.
-The violence is at times quite brutal, as kids kill other kids and the main character's admired for his ruthlessly efficient violence, though he himself is disturbed by it.
+The violence is at times quite brutal, as kids kill other kids.
+And main character Ender is admired for his ruthlessly efficient violence, though he himself is disturbed by it.
 Some bullying by an older brother is intense and disturbing, and the conclusion to the story is shocking.
 Author Card is an outspoken proponent of racist and homophobic views.
 They don't appear in this novel, but they have gotten wide exposure in articles, essays, and social media in recent years.
 The release of the 2013 film adaptation of the novel was accompanied by controversy due to Card's expressed views and political writings.

 What's the story?